Find a plan.

 Who is eligible for Medicaid in New Mexico?

-Centennial Care Medicaid in New Mexico is available to adults under age 65 with incomes up to 138% of poverty.
-Coverage is available to children and pregnant people with higher incomes.
-And Medicaid is also available to the aged, blind, and disabled, although there are both income and asset limits for those populations.
+Centennial Care Medicaid in New Mexico is available to low-income adults under age 65, as a result of the ACA’s expansion of Medicaid.
+Coverage is available to children and pregnant women with higher incomes.
+Medicaid is also available to people who are 65 or older, blind, or disabled, although there are both income and asset limits for those populations.

 The following populations are eligible for Medicaid in New Mexico (the limits below include a built-in 5% income disregard that’s used for MAGI-based Medicaid eligibility):

-• Adults with household incomes up to 138% of poverty.
+• Adults under age 65 with household incomes up to 138% of poverty.

 • Pregnant women with household incomes up to 255% of poverty.
-And as of April 2022, postpartum coverage extends for a year after the baby is born, instead of ending after 60 days.
+And postpartum coverage now extends for a year after the baby is born, instead of ending after 60 days.
 (New Mexico has the nation’s highest percentage of births covered by Medicaid)

 Federal poverty level calculator